Mapping

 So Doc’s presence, the PR marketing maven, in this crowd has a curious irony to it.
 It’s as if just as they were loading the Golgafrincham’s B-ship a few of the wisest and cleverest passengers paused and wandered back into the crowd.
 Thinking as they went: “My, this needs some more thought; something odd going on here.”
 I’m glad he came.

 Meanwhile here at ApacheCon across the room a group of ten people is gathered closely around a round table.
 They are all gazing silent intent into their computers.
-Occational complains about the network’s speed are heard.
+Occasional complaints about the network’s speed are heard.

 I was very discomforted the first time I went to an ApacheCon.
 I had large complex mental models of the other participants in Apache.
-Models that I suddenly had to update with unnecessay facts - A is a drinker, B is quiet, C is a fast talker, D is tall, E is cute, F is young, G is old, H has a peircing, I has white hair, J isn’t very sociable, K is very personable…
+Models that I suddenly had to update with unnecessary facts – A is a drinker, B is quiet, C is a fast talker, D is tall, E is cute, F is young, G is old, H has a piercing, J has white hair, K isn’t very sociable, L is very personable…

 On top of that is the shift in medium problem.
 This person, with whom you have a complex relationship entirely in one medium is suddenly shifted into another medium.
 IRC or email has an entirely different granularity and nature than other mediums.
 I know that some number of those people across the room are in IRC, maybe even talking to other people at the same table.
 That doesn’t surprise me in the least.

-The liturature on communities includes the marvalous term “Communties of Limited Liablity”.
+The literature on communities includes the marvelous term “Communities of Limited Liability”.
 Such communities meet most of the common tests of “community” (for example).
 But their members are aware that the scope of the community is limited.

-I like to believe that it’s part of modernity that people are can be part of a dozen such communities.
-With a very intense connection within the limits of that community.
+I like to believe that it is part of modernity that people are parts of dozens such communities.
+Each of these community relationships is very intense but only within the limits of that community.

 I still feel a bit weird about the way that ApacheCon creates connections outside of the limited liability of the open source project relationship.
-There are risks, and responsiblities in that.
+There are risks, and responsibilities in that.

 But I certainly don’t feel that it’s bewildering anymore.
 Now I kind of enjoy the weird sensation.